-Principle Comments Principle 1 - Lay solid foundations for management and oversight ASX Corporate Governance Principle 1.1 Those functions and responsibilities reserved to the Board are set out in the Board Charter, which is available to view at www.irongategroup.com.au and A listed entity should have and disclose a board charter setting out: which complies with ASX Corporate Governance Principle 1.1. (a) the respective roles and responsibilities of its board and management; and Subject to appropriate Board oversight of the Fund, those RE executives and senior managers that have responsibility for the business activities of the Fund have delegated authority to make decisions in respect of the day to day management of the Fund and its assets.
+Principle Comments Principle 1 - Lay solid foundations for manageme Principle 1 - Lay solid foundations for management and oversight ASX Corporate Governance Principle 1.1 Those functions and responsibilities reserved to the Board are set out in the Board Charter, which is available to view at www.irongategroup.com.au A listed entity should have and disclose a board charter setting out: andwhich complies with ASX Corporate Governance Principle 1.1. (a) the respective roles and responsibilities of its board and management; and Subject to appropriate Board oversight of the Fund, those RE executives and senior managers that have responsibility for the business activities of the Fund have delegated authority to make decisions in respect of the day to day management of the Fund and its assets.
 This includes appointment of advisers, approvals of asset business plans, budgets, capital expenditure (b) those matters expressly reserved to the board and those delegated to management. and hedging (within approved hedging policy).